Garret-Gallant/Garret-Gallant/README.md

 👀 Fullstack Go + TS Developer working in Cloud Network Automation.
-🌱 I am Flatiron School Alumni (5.0 GPA in Fullstack Development using RoR and TSX) 👨‍🎓 Pursuing my bachelors in CS/DSML (Double Major) @ MSU Denver (Current GPA: 3.2) 🎵 I'm a musician and enjoy working with audio software.
+🌱 I am Flatiron School Alumni (5.0 GPA in Fullstack Development using RoR and TSX) 👨‍🎓 Pursuing my bachelors in CS/DSML (Double Major) @ MSU Denver (Current GPA: 3.2) 🎵 I'm a musician and enjoy working with audio technology.

 # My other relevant socials are noted below: